thephez/dpp-spec/docs/document.md

       ✔ should be no longer than 32 bytes
 ```

-## State Transition Structure
+## State Transition Basic

-State transition structure validation verifies that the content of state transition fields complies with the requirements for the fields.
-The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/test/integration/document/stateTransition/DocumentsBatchTransition/validation/basic/validateDocumentsBatchTransitionBasicFactory.spec.js).
+State transition basic validation verifies that the content of state transition fields complies with the requirements for the fields.
+The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/test/integration/document/stateTransition/DocumentsBatchTransition/validation/basic/validateDocumentsBatchTransitionBasicFactory.spec.js).
 The test output below shows the necessary criteria:

 ```text
 validateDocumentsBatchTransitionBasicFactory